 Data for 30°C and 40°C are appended to these instructions.
-You should use these data, along with those you have taken for room temperature in Experiment 2 to provide the basis for the analysis of the timetemperature superposition described below.
-As time permits, you may wish to take measurements at a variety of temperatures for yourself for inclusion in your analysis.
-Please do not exceed 60°C.
+You should use these data, along with those that were taken for room temperature in Experiment 2 to provide the basis for the analysis of the time-temperature superposition described below.